philrwebb/Generation/readme.md

 # Code Generation Part 1

 Consider how to generate code artefacts from a model representing the data domain of an application.
-Code artefacts might include:
+Code artefacts that you might generate include:

 - Database persistance code (for sqlite | sqlserver | oracle | postgres . . .),
 - Back-end persistence code (for dotnet | nodejs | php . . .),